North–South Junction: Construction

 The Paekakariki or No 16 Contract was 6.8 km or 4 miles and 16 chains in length, on an almost vertical cliff face breasting the sea, exposed to the prevailing north-west winds and drenched by sea spray.
 No road or rail access was possible.
 The contract was given to Samuel Brown.
 Construction of the southern section of the line was supervised by James Fulton, under Harry Higginson the chief engineer of the WMR.

 Access was a problem; Brown built a temporary tramway along the beach from Pukerua Bay to just below No 13 tunnel on the wavecut platform at the cliff base.
 Material was sent by sea to Pukerua Bay.
 Once, injured men could not be removed for three days because of rough seas in Pukerua Bay before they could be sent to Wellington.
 A saddle-tank works locomotive “Belmont” plus two wagons and a van were lowered from above to the beach; they were also used for passengers and light goods.
 The track from Wellington reached Pukerua Bay and the Muri site at the end of 1885.

 By 4 October 1886 the last two tunnels (No 11,12) were completed and tracks laid in them.
 The WMR chairman J E Nathan arranged a special train from Wellington with 120 passengers, and held a “laying the last brick” ceremony with a plaque in No 12 tunnel.
 The train could only go as far as Waikanae.
 On 27 October the last rail was laid near Waikanae.

-There were five deaths during construction; three in a cave-in in the first (No 8) tunnel on 18 January 1885 during construction; an earthquake caused a slip and the tunnel caved in killing 3 men.
+There were five deaths during construction.
+On 18 January 1885 an earthquake caused a slip and the (No 8) tunnel caved in killing three men.